 —Los Angeles Review of Books

-When one thinks of the history of U.S. global expansion, the Department of the Interior rarely comes to mind.
-Its very name declares its narrow portfolio.
-Yet The Global Interior reveals that a government organ best known for managing domestic natural resources and operating national parks has constantly supported and projected American power.
+When considering the story of American power, the Department of the Interior rarely comes to mind.
+Yet it turns out that a government agency best known for managing natural resources and operating national parks has constantly supported America’s imperial aspirations.

-The Global Interior offers unprecedented insights into the depth and staying power of American exceptionalism.
-Black offers a lively rendering of the torturous obfuscation of the inside and outside, domestic and foreign, as generations of policymakers sought to extend the reach of U.S. power globally while emphatically denying that the United States was an empire.
+“Offers unprecedented insights into the depth and staying power of American exceptionalism…as generations of policymakers sought to extend the reach of U.S. power globally while emphatically denying that the United States was an empire.”

-In this stimulating book, Black succeeds in showing both the central importance of minerals in the development of American power and how the realities of empire could be obscured through a focus on modernization and the mantra of conservation.
+“Succeeds in showing both the central importance of minerals in the development of American power and how the realities of empire could be obscured through a focus on modernization and the mantra of conservation.”

 - 2019, Winner of the British Association for American Studies Book Prize